xuanruiqi/ruby-alpm/README.md

 ## Installation/Usage

 Currently this is in an early development stage, so I make no guarantees that you can install or use it.
+But you can use `rake compile`, `rake build` and `bin/console` to play with it.

 ## Development

 After checking out the repo, run `bin/setup` to install dependencies.
+You will need to use `rake compile` to compile the native extensions.
 You can also run `bin/console` for an interactive prompt that will allow you to experiment.

 To install this gem onto your local machine, run `bundle exec rake install`.
-To release a new version, update the version number in `version.rb`, and then run `bundle exec rake release`, which will create a git tag for the version, push git commits and the created tag, and push the `.gem` file to [rubygems.org](https://rubygems.org).

 ## Contributing